-In both the deployment of the nuclear options to floor deliberations and to committee deliberations, to slow obstructionist partisans, no clear pattern emerged directly linking polarization to deliberations in the way that pundits, partisans, and scholars have suggested.
-While the empirical analysis presented here do not clearly distinguish between polarization as a variable and other potential explanatory variables, these results do suggest that other forces seem to play a role both in ameliorating the impact of rules changes and of polarization itself.
+The deployment of the nuclear option to slow obstructionist partisans produces no clear effect, suggesting that political polarization may not affect deliberations in the way that pundits, partisans, and scholars have suggested.
+While the empirical analysis presented here does not clearly distinguish between polarization as a variable and other potential explanatory variables, these results do suggest that other forces seem to play a role in ameliorating both the impact of rules changes and of polarization.